-- Cumulative trauma (CT) claim rates continue to be at high levels in 2016 and the ratio of CT claims to all indemnity claims has increased by over 65% since 2005. - The sharp increase in CT claims since 2012 is in the Los Angeles and San Diego areas, as CT claims in other regions of CA have decreased. - See the WCIRB's recent report on the world of CT claims for more information.
+- Cumulative trauma (CT) claim rates increased by over 75% from 2005 to 2015. - The ratio for 2016 declined modestly suggesting the CT claim growth is beginning to level off. - Recent sharp increases in CT claims is focused entirely in the Los Angeles and San Diego areas. - See the WCIRB's recent report on the world of CT claims for more information.